 Cleaning Out the Closet

 It’s easy to become attached to the stolid, tactile physicality of a CD, or a DVD, or an HD.
 It’s storage you can hold in your hand, and that conveys a certain sense of security.
-But the reality is that in today’s business world, data archiving solutions have evolved to the great benefit of users.
-Just as the shared server itself replaced the need to constantly email huge files or pass around USB sticks, software-based archiving will help make doing business easier as petabyte-level volumes start to become the new norm in many industries.
+But the reality is that in today’s business world, file server archiving solutions have evolved to the great benefit of users.
+Just as the shared server itself replaced the need to constantly email huge files or pass around USB sticks, archiving software solutions will help make doing business easier as petabyte-level volumes start to become the new norm in many industries.
 If you’re still feeling nostalgia after making the switch, spend a fraction of the tens of thousands of dollars you’ve saved on storage on the oldest form of physical archive still going: the humble book.

 Looking to archive your company’s data?
 Try ShareArchiver free today!